Interested in bringing Karen to your area? becoming a sponsor!

 In addition to the details found in the Sponsor Contract the following should be considered:

 Karen must fly with all her equipment (6+ LARGE suitcases), in addition to her personal belongings.
 (Typically the first bag is free, but additional suitcases are $150 each, keep in mind payment is needed both way.)
+My last international flight baggage cost was an additional $1,300 to the cost of the flight.

 The additional costs are added into the workshop fee, paid per registered person.